 The impact

 The Woodlands Township’s short-term rental regulations are overseen by the Development Standards Committee and were established in late 2019.
-The cities of Oak Ridge North and Shenandoah did not have regulations in place prior to 2024.
+The cities of Oak Ridge North and Shenandoah did not have ordinances in place prior to 2024.

 Township officials said the enabling legislation for The Woodlands does not allow for the passage of ordinances and fines, although the DSC can enact certain controls.
 However, both Shenandoah and Oak Ridge North have discussed measures to allow for fines ranging from $500 to $2,000 for violations of their short-term rental policies.